 - Salt: Balances the sweetness and enhances all the flavors in the custard, preventing it from tasting flat.

 Simple, right?!
 I love a recipe I can make with a moment’s notice and not have to worry about having all the ingredients!
 I’d definitely make a side of delicious crispy bacon to go with it!
-The measurements for all the ingredients can be found in the recipe card at the end of this post.

-How to Make the BEST French Toast
+How to Make French Toast (Step-by-Step)

 Here are the basics steps to learning how to make french toast.
 Trust us, it’s easy!